f22labs/rn-boilerplate/README.md

  1. The `{base_url}` and the endpoints must be configured in the `config.js` file.
  2. Create your services in the `app/services/{YOUR_SERVICE_NAME}.js` and follow the pattern used in the `app/services/UserService.js` and link the corresponding service in `app/services/index.js` file.

+## Note

+If you find any issues with the docs.
+Feel free to raise an issue.